suoyuan666/ReleaseButler/README.md

 ---

-Some distributions (such as Arch Linux) have their own user software repositories, and I think for the most part they won't need this software.
+Some distributions (such as Arch Linux) have their own user software repositories🥲, and I think for the most part they won't need this software.
 Therefore, ReleaseButler currently only supports Debian and Fedora (I use Debian myself, and Fedora is a support I added conveniently, and I have not tested it myself).

 ---